The Buddy Holly Story (album)

 The Buddy Holly Story is the first posthumously released compilation album by Buddy Holly and the Crickets.
 The album was released on February 28, 1959 by Coral Records less than a month after Holly's death.

 The album featured previously released singles by Buddy Holly on both the Brunswick label (with the Crickets) and the Coral label (as a solo artist).
-The album became a top twenty hit in the United States, Canada, and England.
+The album became a top twenty hit in the United States, Canada, and the United Kingdom.

 The album was certified Gold in the U.S. in 1969 by the RIAA.